-Additional insured and additional interest basically means the same thing when they are discussed in regards to car insurance.
-There may be subtle differences in what they mean; automobile insurance companies tend to interchange the terms.
+Additional insured and additional interest means the same thing when they are discussed when it comes to car insurance.
+There may be subtle differences in their meaning; automobile insurance companies tend to interchange the terms.

-If you have a loan on your car then your financing company can require you to have them listed on your auto insurance policy as the lien holder and as an additional interest since they have an interest in your vehicle and the coverages on it.
+If you have a loan on your car, then your financing company can require you to have them listed on your auto insurance policy as the lienholder and as an additional interest since they have an interest in your vehicle and the coverages on it.

-Any lien holder, additional interest, or loss payee listed on your policy will receive notification of auto insurance.
+Any lienholder, additional interest, or loss payee listed on your policy will receive notification of auto insurance.
 A copy of the declaration and/or any policy status forms are mailed to them.
-So if you change your coverages, cancel them so the car is uninsured or lower your coverage from Full Coverage to Liability only, your lien holder will be informed.
+So, if you change your coverages, cancel them so the car is uninsured, or lower your coverage from full coverage to liability only, your lienholder will be informed.

 If a lien holder finds that the insurance they mandate is not on their asset, the car, and how they require it, the financial paperwork likely states that they can place “forced” insurance on the vehicle.